FloppySoft/esp32-waveshark-epd-display-angular-wifi-server/README.md

 ### Arduino / Esp32

 ## Debugging the ESP32
-This holds true using a FTDI2232HL "Minimodule", in this case a [cheap $10 breakout](https://www.aliexpress.com/i/32958712445.html) with the device name ```Dual RS232-HS```.
+The following holds true using a FTDI2232HL "Minimodule", in this case a [cheap $10 breakout](https://www.aliexpress.com/i/32958712445.html) with the device name ```Dual RS232-HS```.

+Notice that debugging won't work with the display/spi being enabled.

 * Install the ```platformio-ide``` plugin in VSCode.
 * Import the project into PlatformIO